kyledewey/aws-parallelizer/README.md

 ### Disclaimer ###
 There is no guarantee that this will work, and there is absolutely no warranty, implied or otherwise.
-This code might work exactly as I've layed out here, or it may hang indefinitely doing nothing as AWS charges you for time.
+This code might work exactly as I've laid out here, or it may hang indefinitely doing nothing as AWS charges you for time.
 (At least once this happened due to a bug.)

 Personally I check on runs every few hours making sure progress is still being made,